MicrosoftDocs/power-automate-docs/flow-docs/approvals-markdown-support.md

 This article teaches you how to use [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax to add rich formatting and tables to your approval requests.

 > [!IMPORTANT]
-> Approvals send an actionable message, and the actionable message renders Markdown depending on the Outlook client version.
-For a list of Outlook clients that support actionable messages, see [Outlook version requirements for actionable messages](https://docs.microsoft.com/outlook/actionable-messages/#outlook-version-requirements-for-actionable-messages)
->
-> If an Outlook client doesn’t support actionable messages, the messages are rendered in HTML format.
-So, in this case, Markdown is transformed into HTML and rendered in the HTML format.
-The Outlook client needs to be able to render HTML messages to display correctly.
+> Approval request emails are *actionable messages*.
+If your [Microsoft Outlook client](https://docs.microsoft.com/outlook/actionable-messages/#outlook-version-requirements-for-actionable-messages) doesn't support actionable messages, it displays the approval requests in HTML format.

 ## Headers